Updated January 2023

-3. Videos must not contain any material that might infringe copyright if they are to be uploaded to the internet.
-You may use such material to watch at our club, However if your movie contains any video or music that is copyrighted material.
-It will not be uploaded to any website.
+- Videos must not contain any material that might infringe copyright if they are to be uploaded to the internet.
+You may use such material to watch at our club.
+However, if your movie contains any video or music that is copyrighted material, it will not be uploaded to any website.

-5. Videos must contain no less than 85% of the entrant’s creation.
-Put another way no more than 15% taken from other sources or downloaded from the internet.
+- Videos must contain no less than 85% of the entrant’s creation.
+Put another way no more than 15% is taken from other sources or downloaded from the internet.
 This rule does not apply to the footage supplied for the editing competitions.
-However, if you do use video or music that s copyrighted.
-It will not be put on our website or any other website.
+However, if you do use video or music that’s copyrighted, it will not be put on our website or any other website.

-6. Individual entrants may receive assistance from one other person during the shooting and/or editing of their video.
-To be eligible for the ELF Shield (a competition for groups of film-makers) three or more persons must be involved in each production submitted.
+- Individual entrants may receive assistance from one other person during the shooting and/or editing of their video.
+To be eligible for the ELF Shield (a competition for groups of filmmakers) three or more persons must be involved in each production submitted.

-7. Entries must be on the official form, (available from the box adjacent to the clubroom notice-board or downloaded from the clubs website, www.altvideo.co.uk, via the link at the bottom of the Competitions page) and should contain details of the running time and presentation format, as well as a brief synopsis of the work.
-The latest time for acceptance of entry forms and videos is 7.45pm on the evening of the competition.
+- Entries must be on the official form, which is available from the box adjacent to the clubroom noticeboard or can be entered via the website.
+Entries should contain details of the running time and presentation format, as well as a brief synopsis of the work.
+The latest time for acceptance of entry forms and videos is 7:45 pm on the evening of the competition.
 Entries submitted after this deadline may be rejected.

-7a.
-Online entries.
-Online entries must be recieved no later than 17:00 on the night of the competition, This includes entry forms and/or film uploads.
-Any recieved after that time will not reach the competition.
+- Online entries must be received no later than 17:00 on the night of the competition.
+This includes entry forms and/or film uploads.
+Any received after that time will not reach the competition.

-8. The competition will be judged by audience vote to select the winner and runner-up.
-In the event of a tie (i.e. equal numbers of both first- and second-place votes being cast for the top two entrants) the trophy will be awarded jointly and held by each winner for a period of six months.
+- The competition will be judged by audience vote to select the winner and runner-up.
+In the event of a tie (i.e. equal numbers of both first- and second-place votes being cast for the top two entrants), the trophy will be awarded jointly and held by each winner for a period of six months.

-10. The trophies awarded to the recipients will be held by them for twelve months.
-They must be returned in good condition at least fourteen days before the next presentation ceremony; any damage or loss to be rectified at the expense of the award holder.
+- The trophies awarded to the recipients will be held by them for twelve months.
+They must be returned in good condition at least fourteen days before the next presentation ceremony; any damage or loss is to be rectified at the expense of the award holder.